 Scenario-based training and testing of autonomous vehicles in driving simulators gained quite some attention recently.
-In fact, from an ethical perspective, synthesizing critical traffic scenarios in order to virtually train self-driving cars to perform pedestrian-safe (pedestrian collision avoiding) navigation suggests itself.
+In fact, synthesizing critical traffic scenarios in order to virtually train self-driving cars to perform pedestrian-safe navigation is the only way for ethical reasons alone.
 Such scenarios are usually rare in real-world traffic and computing all possible scenarios for extracting unsafe ones is infeasible in practice.
 This challenge is addressed by various approaches to automated traffic scenario generation based on formal methods [1, 8, 4, 13] or evolutionary and deep learning methods [19, 14].
 However, none of these generation approaches take known safe maneuvers of the self-driving car in given scenarios into account in order to determine critical traffic scenarios.